This article may contain compensated links. Please read disclaimer for more info.

 Be moved by Mont Saint-Michel, the wonder of the Western World and one of the best places to visit in Northern France.
 This superb Benedictine abbey and renowned center of pilgrimage is set on a rocky island at the mouth of the Couesnon River, where the regions of Normandy and Brittany meet.

-The area is known for its high tides, which let the abbey inaccessible for some hours and give Mont Saint-Michel a picturesque setting.
+The area is known for its high tides, which leave the abbey inaccessible for some hours and give Mont Saint-Michel a picturesque setting.

 2. A Royal Day in Versailles